Frequently Asked Questions

 pkg/costmodel/GetNodeCost() → pkg/cloud/NodePricing() → pkg/cloud/DownloadPricingData() → pkg/cloud/getRegionPricing()

 Q: If I disable node exporter, will it affect the metrics emitted by Kubecost?
 A: Yes you can disable node exporter as it is optional.
-No it will not have an effect on Kubecost's metrics.
+No, it will not have an effect on Kubecost's metrics.
+Read about the effects of disabling the node exporter here.

 Q: “No Athena Bucket Configured” error on /diagnostics view?
 A: Verify that the the AWS IAM Policy has been correctly configured (step3).
 Verify that the IAM role has been given to Kubecost (step4).